suredone/wpzoom/README.md

 Attribute "registration"

 The registration attribute enables you to choose between "internal" or "external" registration for each webinar in the list.
-The default if you do not provide this attribute is "internal", which means that the WP Zoom webinar registration form will be linked from each webinar listing.
+The default if you do not provide this attribute is "internal", which means that the ZoomPress webinar registration form will be linked from each webinar listing.
 Switching to external results in the register link pointing to the zoom.com registration form.

 If using the external (zoom.com) registration form, make sure it is publicly accessible.

-If using the internal (WP Zoom) registration form (default option), make sure you've set the "Registration Page" option under WP Zoom settings in the WP Admin at Settings > WP Zoom.
+If using the internal (ZoomPress) registration form (default option), make sure you've set the "Registration Page" option under ZoomPress settings in the WP Admin at Settings > ZoomPress.

 Example: [zoom_webinar registration="external"]